pulumi/terraform-provider-mongodbatlas/website/docs/d/private_endpoint.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `id` - The Terraform's unique identifier used internally for state management.
+* `id` - The providers's unique identifier used internally for state management.
 * `endpoint_service_name` - Name of the PrivateLink endpoint service in AWS.
 Returns null while the endpoint service is being created.
 * `error_message` - Error message pertaining to the AWS PrivateLink connection.
 Returns null if there are no errors.
 * `interface_endpoints` - Unique identifiers of the interface endpoints in your VPC that you added to the AWS PrivateLink connection.